zoziha/nnps/README.md

 ## Usage

-Only [FPM]((https://github.com/fortran-lang/fpm)) is supported, other build systems can copy source files directly, and `ifort/ifx` and `gfortran` compilers are tested.
+Only [FPM]((https://github.com/fortran-lang/fpm)) and Meson is supported, other build systems can copy source files directly, and `ifort/ifx` and `gfortran` compilers are tested.

 To use `nnps` within your `fpm` project, add the following lines to your `fpm.toml` file: